-The alternative to using unmanaged membership software is to use a fully managed membership website service or platform.
-This is where a company undertakes to provide their customers with a fully operational web-based membership service, using hosted, managed and supported membership software, ready for the publisher to use.
+The alternative to using unmanaged membership software is to use a fully managed membership software service.
+This is where a company undertakes to provide its customers with a fully operational web-based membership service, using hosted, managed and supported membership software, ready for the publisher to use.

 For non-technical people, this is a dream come true!
 When you use eBay, you don’t want to worry about what version of the software they are using!

 It leaves the publisher (you) to focus on creating content and looking after their customers.